mrrocks/simpletastic/README.md

 @import "grid";
 ```

-Then just 2 steps :)
+Then just 2 steps, no need of any previous configuration :)

 1. Extend the `%row` invisible class to any `.class-name` or `<tag>` that is going to be the container for the columns.